 Our upstairs hallway is lined with family photos.
 If you have blank hallways, this is such an easy place to start with family photos.
-I absolutely love it when Zel points out herself and other family members in these photos (although I admit that sometimes I get a bit tired from having to hold her up in front of every photo of herself so she can look closely—that girl is getting harder to hold up for long periods now that she’s three).
+I absolutely love it when my daughter points out herself and other family members in these photos.

 There you have it!
 We’re hoping to update our basement office soon, and when we do, I’ll be sure to include some photos.
 If you have any questions at all, feel free to reach out 🙂